 It’s also important to discuss your nanny’s style of taking care of your children, as well as their relationship with your family.
 If your nanny is doing certain things you would prefer they not do, it’s important to voice those concerns.
 As well, you should discuss their disciplinary styles and discuss which areas of your children’s lives need more attention or improvement, based on your nanny’s observations.
 For example, if one of your children is having difficulty learning the alphabet or at swimming lessons, it’s important to incorporate these developmental concerns into next year’s planning.

 It’s also crucial to discuss the future responsibilities of your nanny for the upcoming year.
 Discuss changes in your children’s lives and how this will affect your nanny’s job and responsibilities.
-As well, allow your nanny to express any concerns they might have so you can ensure both of your goals are aligned.
+Allow your nanny to express any concerns they might have so you can ensure both of your goals are aligned.
 You should discuss any changes to your family’s overall routine, or to yours or your partner’s routine.
 If you expect there to be any major life changes, such as a relocation or new baby, your nanny should be aware.
 Big changes and small changes, such as new bed times, should be noted.
 Any changes in responsibilities should also be noted in the new contract.

 Discussing performance, current responsibilities, contract changes and a possible wage increase are all important talking points in your nanny’s performance review.
 However, ensure that once this review is over lines of communication remain open.
 You should create a positive environment for your nanny to express any concerns or to speak with you, and vise versa.
 Constructive criticism and positive reinforcement can help to foster a more positive working relationship.
 Performing yearly reviews with your nanny will help you to develop a long-term relationship built on trust and open communication.